 The Southern Survey was created in 2015 and comprises lands previously managed alongside the Cheshire estate, as well as land recently acquired in Lincolnshire.
-It includes lands in Northamptonshire, South Wales, the Peak District and Lincolnshire and extends to a total of 3,480 hectares.
+It includes lands in Northamptonshire, South Wales, the Peak District and Lincolnshire and extends to approximately 9,000 acres.

-In South Wales, the Ogmore estate consists of more than 1,640 hectares and includes an active limestone quarry, a Castle and a golf course.
+In South Wales, the Ogmore estate consists of 4,065 acres of common land and includes an active limestone quarry, a Castle and a golf course.

-At Castleton in the Peak District, the Duchy owns 163 hectares of grazing land, as well as Peveril Castle, the Peak Cavern tourist attraction and historic mineral rights under a wide area.
+At Castleton in the Peak District, the Duchy owns 306 acres of grazing land, as well as Peveril Castle, the Peak Cavern tourist attraction and historic mineral rights under a wide area.

 The Lincolnshire estate currently consists of around 2,595 acres of prime agricultural farmland, based largely around the town of Donington to the west of Spalding.
 All five Duchy farms are operated by significant potato and salad/root crop producers.
 This is part of a Duchy policy to diversify its agricultural holdings by investing in high quality cereal and root crop farms in the Lincolnshire area.
 Additional land has also been acquired at Bicker.
 The Lincolnshire Survey also includes the historic Bolingbroke Castle and a large area of tidal mudflats.